vvv-school/tutorial_yarp-basics/README.md

 ## Prerequisites

-For this assignment, you just need to be aware of:
+For this tutorial, you just need to be aware of:
 - What a class is in C++
 - Optionally run CMake